 Several regulatory bodies oversee Houston's water quality to ensure it meets safety and environmental standards:

-• The Environmental Protection Agency (EPA) operates as the federal agency that creates national drinking water specifications pursuant to the Safe Drinking Water Act (SDWA).
+The Environmental Protection Agency (EPA) is a federal agency that creates national drinking water specifications under the Safe Drinking Water Act (SDWA).

 Agencies work together to measure contaminants and address potential noncompliance events while informing residents about water safety guidelines.

-Through the EPA's Safe Drinking Water Act, the agency establishes guidelines to safeguard public drinking water supply systems.
-Through the act, the EPA has established specification boundaries called Maximum Contaminant Levels (MCLs), which target dangerous chemicals like lead, arsenic, and nitrates.
+The EPA's Safe Drinking Water Act establishes guidelines to safeguard public drinking water supply systems.
+The act also establishes specification boundaries called Maximum Contaminant Levels (MCLs), which target dangerous chemicals like lead, arsenic, and nitrates.

 Key safety standards include: